PilloFoundation/duvet/README.md

 });
 ```

-Of course, Kint allows you to add many url parameters.
-For example, you could have `PATCH /user/[userId]/documents/[documentId]/details`.
-You would then need to update your schema definition to the following:
+Of course, Kint allows you to add more than one url parameter.
+For example, to add the endpoint `PATCH /user/[userId]/documents/[documentId]/details`, you would need to add the following file:

 ```typescript
 // routes/user/[userId]/documents/[documentId]/details/PATCH.ts